 - 3.900 competent employees

-We shall create the hospital of the future.
-In 2022 we will be opening the 'patients' hospital'.
+In 2024 we will be opening the 'patients' hospital'.
 Through vision and innovative approaches to care, design and service the new hospital will become a future reference work.
 Read more about the new hospital here.

 You are welcome to contact us if you are interested in knowing more about the hospital:

-Mail: firstname.lastname@example.org.
-The mail can not be used for sensitive information.
+Mail: email@example.com.
+The mail should not be used to share sensitive information.

 Post: Nordsjællands Hospital, Dyrehavevej 29, 3400 Hillerød